kishwarshafin/pepper/docs/pipeline_docker/HiFi_polishing.md

-## Oxford Nanopore assembly polishing
+## Oxford Nanopore assembly polishing with PacBio HiFi reads
 PEPPER-Margin-DeepVariant can be used to polish nanopore-based assemblies in a diploid manner.

 <img src="../../img/PMDV_polishing.png" alt="PEPPER-Margin-DeepVariant Polishing Workflow">